Loading...

 Coordinate multiple agents within a single session.

-Multi-agent orchestration lets one agent coordinate with others to complete complex work.
-Agents can act in parallel with their own isolated context, which helps improve output quality and improve time to completion.
+Multiagent orchestration lets one agent coordinate with others to complete complex work.
+Agents can act in parallel with their own isolated context, which helps improve output quality and can also improve time to completion.

 All Managed Agents API requests require the managed-agents-2026-04-01 beta header.
-An additional beta header is needed for research preview features.
-The SDK sets these beta headers automatically.
+The SDK sets this beta header automatically.

 How it works

-All agents share the same container and filesystem, but each agent runs in its own session thread, a context-isolated event stream with its own conversation history.
-The coordinator reports activity in the primary thread (which is the same as the session-level event stream); additional threads are spawned at runtime when the coordinator decides to delegate.
+All agents share the same container, filesystem, and vault credentials, but each agent runs in its own session thread, a context-isolated event stream with its own conversation history.
+The coordinator reports activity in the primary thread (which is the same as the session-level event stream); additional threads are spawned at runtime when the coordinator delegates work.

 Threads are persistent: the coordinator can send a follow-up to an agent it called earlier, and that agent retains everything from its previous turns.

 Each agent uses its own configuration (model, system prompt, tools, MCP servers, and skills) as defined when that agent was created.
-Tools and context are not shared.
+Tools, MCP servers, and context are not shared.

 What to delegate